nuthanc/angular_advanced_fast/flexbox_css_grid/README.md

       * Flex do not grow to fill up available space since flex-grow is 0
   * align-self

+### Flex Shorthand

+* flex-flow as a shorthand for flex-direction and flex-wrap
+* flex as a shorthand for flex-grow flex-shrink and flex-basis

 ### Controlling Display Order of Flex Items